omkarcloud/botasaurus/README.md

 ### Step 3: Write the Scraping Code

-Within your project directory, create a Python script named `main.py` to scrape the heading text from Omkar Cloud.
-Paste the following code into `main.py`:
+Within your project directory, create a Python script named `main.py` and paste the following code into `main.py`:

 ```python
 from botasaurus.launch_tasks import launch_tasks